How to measure your kitchen

 All you need to know about measuring your kitchen

-It’s easy to get swept up in the excitement when creating your kitchen – but before you fill up your mood board, don’t forget about the basics.
-The measurements of your kitchen will form the basis of your design – so we’ve created a guide to make sure you get all the important ones noted down.
+It’s easy to get swept up in the excitement when designing a new kitchen – but before you fill up your mood board, don’t forget about the basics.
+The measurements of your kitchen will form the basis of your design.
+So, we’ve created a guide to make sure you get all the important ones noted down.

-Our showroom team are there to coordinate your whole project from start to finish.
-This includes planning your design, placing your order, arranging the delivery, booking the installation and checking in with you once the project is complete.
+Our showrooms team are there to coordinate your whole project from start to finish.
+Including planning your design, placing your order, arranging delivery, booking installation, and checking in with you once the project is complete.

-As well as fitting your design to your specification, our installers can complete the finishing touches to save you the hassle – this includes lighting, flooring, and tiling.
-We also offer a full wet or dry installation service – this means we can remove your old kitchen and install your new one, including plumbing, gas, and electrics.
+We offer a full wet or dry installation service – this means we can remove your old kitchen and install your new one, including plumbing, gas, and electrics.
 Our installers can also help complete the finishing touches – including lighting, flooring, and tiling.